 You can combine several commands together, so you could say

-late [ Player Shadow ] -> CANCEL SFX3
+late [ Player Shadow ] -> CHECKPOINT SFX3

 If you wanted to play a sound effect as well.

 You can combine commands with regular rules, if you want: